-There are some antibiotics that can kill MDR and XDR germs.
-Not all patients with MDR germs need antibiotics.
+Yes, there are still some antibiotics that can kill MDROs.
+Not all patients with MDROs need antibiotics.
 Sometimes, the germs live on the skin and in the body and do not cause infection.

 How will this change my care in the hospital?

-Tell the health care team that you have had an MDR or XDR infection in the past.
-For example: “I was diagnosed with XDR in the urine in June 2017.”
+Tell the health care team that you have had an MDRO infection in the past year.
+For example: “I was diagnosed with an MDRO in the urine 5 months ago.”

 Health care workers will wear gowns and gloves when they care for you.
 This is known as contact isolation precautions.
 This lowers the risk of spreading these germs to other patients and protects the health care workers.